mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 the pup is totally defenceless and remains both blind and deaf.
 It will remain with the mother being nursed for a total period of five years.
-The onset of milk production also releases an pseudo- oestrogene-like compound into the body that delays the onset of the female season.
+The onset of milk production also releases an pseudo-oestrogene-like compound into the body that delays the onset of the female season.
 Fit five the mother will wean the pup and the protoVoestrogen enzyme will stop production so that the female